yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - **Rav Leib** and his congregation have resorted to an ancient practice meant to protect the town from both outsiders and potential threats.
 Their efforts may have summoned a far worse threat to the town, with dire consequences.

 ## The Dawn Plague
-- Thirty-three years ago, a hunting party from **Motal** found themselves lost in the **Blue Forest**, eventually taking their rest in a place haunted by bodiless Dybbuks.
+- Thirty-three years ago, a hunting party from **Lublin** found themselves lost in the **Blue Forest**, eventually taking their rest in a place haunted by bodiless Dybbuks.
 By morning, all were possessed.
-- The newly-bodied Dybbuks then found their way to the village of **Motal**, retreating back to the forest after wreaking havoc on the frightened populace.
+- The newly-bodied Dybbuks then found their way to the village of **Lublin**, retreating back to the forest after wreaking havoc on the frightened populace.
 - The locals were ill-equipped to handle the situation.
 A small group of all able-bodied adults attempted to stop the Dybbuks on their own turf.
 All but one (**Zina**, a seamstress) did not return.
-- An Estrie (see **Zina** below) nesting nearby observed the Dybbuks from on high, seeing that they could only possess a body while the spirit slept.
+- An **Estrie** (see **Zina** below) nesting nearby observed the Dybbuks from on high, seeing that they could only possess a body while the spirit slept.
 She also saw that their _hated_ fire.
 She let one of the children know what she'd learned, then moved her nest to the **Blue Forest**.
 She feels great guilt for not helping the townsfolk further.
 - The remaining residents (mostly children and the elderly) were able to chase their possessed  neighbors & parents with torches and flaming brands, forcing them into a nearby barn.
 They then set it ablaze, killing the bodies but freeing the spirits trapped within.
 This place is now referred to as **Orphan’s Mound**.
 - Today the locals still stand vigilant for a full night after any burial, to ensure that none are possessed by a Dybbuk.
 They endlessly repeat the phrase, “A candle for one is a candle for a hundred.”
-- An oath of secrecy was soon invoked, wheRavy a lie would be told from that day forward: a disease killed the older citizens of **Motal**.
+- An oath of secrecy was soon invoked, whereby a lie would be told from that day forward: a disease killed the older citizens of **Lublin**.
 Breaking this taboo would result in expulsion from the community.
 One of the children grew up to become **Rav Leib**, and made great efforts to forestall such a harm happening ever again.

 ## Hooks
 - PCs are hired by a wealthy outsider, sent to quiet the unrest.